Collaborative causal inference on distributed data: Preliminaries

 Treatment and covariates are conditionally independent given the propensity score; that is,

-where $\perp\!\!\!\perp$ denotes independent.
-Several methods have been proposed to estimate treatment effects, taking advantage of the fact that covariates are balanced by propensity scores.
-In most cases, because the true propensity score $e_i$ is unknown, the estimated propensity score $\hat{e}_i$ is used instead to estimate the treatment effects.
+where $\perp\!\!\!\perp$ denotes that the variables are independent.
+Several methods have been proposed to estimate treatment effects taking advantage of the fact that covariates are balanced by propensity scores.
+In most cases, because the true propensity score $e_i$ is unknown, the estimated propensity score $\hat{e}_i$ is used instead to estimate treatment effects.

 This study focuses on propensity score matching (PSM) and inverse probability weighting (IPW), which are representative methods for estimating treatment effects \citep{austin2011introduction}.